rails/rails/guides/source/active_record_migrations.md

 a new migration that performs the changes you require.

-However, editing a freshly generated migration that has not yet been committed to source control (or, more generally, which has not been propagated beyond your development machine) is relatively harmless.
+However, editing a freshly generated migration that has not yet been committed to source control (or, more generally, has not been propagated beyond your development machine) is common.

 The `revert` method can be helpful when writing a new migration to undo previous migrations in whole or in part (see [Reverting Previous Migrations][] above).